appliedsciencegroup/raspberry-pi-cybersecurity-intro/006-raspberry-pi-first-boot/README.md

-# 004 - Raspberry Pi First Boot
+# 004 - Raspberry Pi First Boot (Headless)
 ![CyberPi](../cyber-pi-github-profile.png)

-There's lots of different ways to get a Raspberry Pi up and running.
-We're going to do a 'headless' installation.
-That means you don't need to connect it to a monitor, mouse or keyboard.
-We'll be using two network protocols called `SSH` and `VLC` for this one.
-These are two different ways for sending information over the network.
+There are many ways to get a Raspberry Pi up and running, but for this tutorial, we will be doing a 'headless' installation, which means you won't need to connect it to a monitor, mouse, or keyboard.
+Instead, we'll be using two network protocols: SSH and VNC.
+These are two different ways of sending information over the network.

 - `Network Protocols` are special formats that computers understand to send and receive information.
 - `SSH` is a way of securely transmitting text information